 - The stroller wagon comes with two five-point harnesses for two riders.
 The max weight is 120 lbs, which seems generous.

 - The removable canopy is made of UV blocking fabric and is easy and quick to put on or remove.
 (We sometimes use the stroller wagon as a picnic bench, because the sides zip down.)

 - The wagon includes cup holders and a removable basket on the outside, and storage pouches on the inside of the wagon for the riders.
 As someone who always has a massive bag to carry everything, I love having pouches to keep everything organized!

 - The cost!
-At $150 including pretty much everything you’ll need, this storage wagon is much more affordable than many others.
+At around $250 including pretty much everything you’ll need, this storage wagon is much more affordable than many others.

 You might also like my post on garage stroller organization

 - While the stroller wagon folds up into about as small of a rectangle as it can, it still takes up space in your trunk or garage.

 - The foot brake is on one side of the wagon, so if you often switch from the push to pull handles, that might be annoying.